Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Materials and Methods

 \subsubsection{Neural network architecture and training details}

-For our evaluation, we implemented a neural network based on a convolutional neural network (CNN) architecture to assess the effect of augmented data on model performance.
-The network architecture initially includes a convolutional layer consisting of 16 filters with a kernel size of 5×5, designed to capture local spatial features within the input data.
-Subsequently, a dropout layer with a rate of 0.2 is applied to mitigate overfitting.
+For our evaluation, we implemented a convolutional neural network (CNN) classifier to assess the effect of augmented data on model performance.
+The network receives as input a tensor of shape $(N_{\text{IMU}} \times 4) \times 256$, where $N_{\text{IMU}}$ denotes the number of IMUs, the factor of 4 corresponds to the quaternion components per IMU, and 256 is the number of time steps after SLERP interpolation.

-Following the convolutional stage, the extracted features are flattened and processed by fully connected layers.
-The first dense layer comprises 512 neurons and is followed by another dropout layer (rate 0.2).
-A second dense layer with 128 neurons, again followed by a dropout layer (rate 0.2), further refines the feature representation.
-Finally, an output layer consisting of 3 neurons is used to perform the classification task.

-All layers except the output layer use the Rectified Linear Unit (ReLU) as their activation function, while the ouput layer utilizes a softmax activation function to convert the neural network's output into probabilities corresponding for each respective class.

-The convolutional layer and both dense layers include L2 regularization with a factor of $10^{-3}$.
-All layers are initialized using the Glorot Uniform method to ensure efficient convergence during training.

-For optimization, we employed the Adam optimizer with a learning rate of $10^{-4}$.
-Training was conducted with mini-batches of size 32.
-Additionally, to further enhance training efficiency and reduce overfitting, an early stopping strategy was implemented, terminating training if no improvement in the validation loss was observed for 10 consecutive epochs.
-Final model evaluation was performed using the model weights that achieved the highest macro F1-score on the validation set.